 How to Address Iodine Deficiency

 Your first step in increasing your intake of iodine is to take a look at your diet.
 Although too much salt is never a good thing, there is no reason to completely avoid consuming iodized salt unless your doctor specifically recommends it.
 Eating more fish and vegetables will increase your iodine levels, especially vegetables that come from the ocean, like seaweed and kelp.
-Additionally, you can take an all-natural supplement like Lugol’s Iodine Stomach Saver or White Iodine by Dr. Clark Store.
+Additionally, you can take an all-natural supplement like Iodine Solution by the Dr. Clark Research Association.

 Potassium Iodide and Radiation